Jessica Hemmings

-Jessica Hemmings is a British academic and writer.
+Jessica Hemmings is a British writer and academic whose focus is textile design.

 Early life

-Born in Wales, Hemmings spent her childhood in Indonesia and America.
+Born in Wales, Jessica Hemmings spent her childhood in Indonesia and the United States.

 She graduated with a BFA in Textile Design from the Rhode Island School of Design in 1999 and an MA in Comparative Literature from the University of London’s School of Oriental and African Studies in 2000.
-Her PhD, awarded by the University of Edinburgh in 2006, is published by kalliope paperbacks under the title, Yvonne Vera: The Voice of Cloth (2008).
+Her PhD, awarded by the University of Edinburgh in 2006, is published by Kalliope paperbacks under the title, Yvonne Vera: The Voice of Cloth (2008).

 Career

-Hemmings is currently Professor of Craft, University of Gothenburg, Sweden.
+Hemmings is a professor of craft (2017-present) at the University of Gothenburg, Sweden and Professor II (2024-present) at the Oslo School of Architecture & Design, Norway.
 Previous academic appointments include Professor of Visual Culture and Head of the School of Visual Culture at the National College of Art & Design, Dublin (2012-2016); Deputy Director of Research and Head of Context, Edinburgh College of Art, University of Edinburgh (2010-2012); Associate Director of the Centre for Visual & Cultural Studies, Edinburgh College of Art (2008-2010); Reader in Textile Culture, Winchester School of Art, University of Southampton, England (2008).
 She is a member of the editorial boards of TEXTILE: the journal of cloth & culture (Taylor & Francis) and Craft Research (Intellect).

-As a writer she has published Warp and Weft: Woven Textiles in Fashion, Art and Interiors (2012) and Yvonne Vera: The Voice of Cloth (2008), and edited three books.
-Based on her editorial project Cultural Threads, Hemmings curated Migrations, an international travelling exhibition gallery, which traveled 2015–2017 around the globe.
-The Cultural Threads book inspired Dutch curator Liza Swaving’s exhibition of the same name held at the TextielMuseum, Tilburg, the Netherlands (24 November – 12 May 2019).
+As a writer, she has published Warp and Weft: Woven Textiles in Fashion, Art and Interiors (2012) and Yvonne Vera: The Voice of Cloth (2008), and edited three books.
+Based on her editorial project Cultural Threads, Hemmings curated Migrations, an international traveling exhibition (2015-2017).
+The Cultural Threads book inspired Dutch curator Liza Swaving's exhibition of the same name held at the TextielMuseum, Tilburg, the Netherlands (24 November – 12 May 2019).